matzar/markdown-cv/index.md

 - Building ai modules for asensei.ai smart apparel.
 - Development of connected coaching programmes for asensei app.
 - Mentoring and co-operation with interns.
-- Test Driven Development using Jest and Travis.
+- Test Driven Development using Jest and Travis CI.
 - Pair programming with Live Share in VS Code.
 - Building test applications with Angular/Ionic.
 - Graphics programming with three.js in Angular/Ionic and StencilJS.